RobertoSannino/CICD-QA-Sample/README.md

 **GitHub Actions:**
 - configured programmatically in .github/workflows
-- triggered by PRs and push on the **main** branch
+- triggered by PRs and push on the **main** branch, push on specific branch and published release
-- perform tests run, build and sonar analysis
+- perform tests run, build, sonar analysis and optionally pusblish docker images on the GitHub ghcr.io registry
-- release workflow triggered by a new GitHub Release of the project, also deploys docker images in the GitHub docker image repository (ghcr.io)

 **Run Project**
-- DEV mvn + npm
+- LOCAL mvn + npm
     - from the mserviceA foler, run `mvn spring-boot:run`
     - from the mserviceB foler, run `mvn spring-boot:run`
     - from the ui folder, run `npm install`, then, `npm start`
-- DEV docker:
+- LOCAL docker:
-    - from the deploy folder, run `./build.sh`
+    - from the deploy folder, run `./build.sh` or `./build-no-test.sh`
     - from the deploy folder, run
       `docker-compose -f docker-compose-local.yml`
+- DEV_ENV docker:
+    - change watchtower service volumes to match your folder structure in deploy/docker-compose-dev-env.yml
+    - from the deploy folder, run
+      `docker-compose -f docker-compose-dev-env.yml`
 - **PROD** docker
-    - change watchtower service volumes to match your folder structure in deploy/docker-compose-prod
+    - change watchtower service volumes to match your folder structure in deploy/docker-compose-prod.yml
     - from the deploy folder, run
       `docker-compose -f docker-compose-prod.yml`